polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 ![DIP Switch Setting](images/HiFive_Unleashed_Board_DIP-Switch_setting.png)

 3. Insert an SD-card programmed with the bootloader and Linux.
-See the Building the Linux Image section of this document for details on creating the content of this SD card.
+See the Linux build instructions in the [top level README](../README.md) for details on creating the content of this SD card.
 4.
 ![SD Card](images/HiFive_Unleashed_Board_SD_Card.png)